Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 ## Publish to the Marketplace

+Use Publish to Marketplace to quickly promote an API to the Marketplace for internal consumption as a product under a free plan.
+An asset and a product will automatically be generated.
+The publication is initially restricted to teams in the provider organization, but changes can be made to the product from the Product Foundry.

 1. Navigate to *Catalog > Service Registry*.
 2. From the list view, click the ellipsis that is associated to the service.
 3. Select **Publish to Marketplace**.
-4. A sideblade will be displayed and you can add / edit information where applicable:
+4. Add / edit information where applicable:

     * Asset Name - The proposed asset name is set to the API Service name.
     * Product Name - The proposed asset name is set to the API Service name.
     * Team Ownership - The proposed team ownership is set to the currently logged in team.
-If you are logged in as a Central Admin, no team ownership is proposed and the created Asset and Product are only visible to the Central Admin role.
+If you are logged in as a Central Admin, no team ownership is proposed and the created asset and product are only visible to the Central Admin role.
     * Product Visibility - The proposed visibility is set to the currently logged in team to facilitate collaboration with internal teams to edit the product documentation or product plan.
-If you are logged in as a Central Admin, the proposed Product Visibility is set to none.
+If you are logged in as a Central Admin, the proposed Product Visibility is set to None.
-    * The default product plan will use a free unlimited plan which can be edited after the product is created.
+    * The default product plan is a free unlimited plan which can be edited after the product is created.

-5. Click **Publish** to quickly make an API service available from consumption in the Marketplace.
+5. Click **Publish** to quickly make an API Service available from consumption in the Marketplace.